neomosotho/NEOMOS378_BCL2401_GroupA_Neo_Mosotho_DJS06/README.md

 ### DJS06 Project Brief: Higher Order Functions

-#### Objective
+Overview
 This project is designed to challenge and deepen your understanding of JavaScript's powerful array methods.
-You'll manipulate data using `forEach`, `map`, `filter`, `reduce`, and more, to perform a variety of tasks.
+You'll manipulate data using forEach, map, filter, reduce, and more to perform a variety of tasks.
 This exercise will test your ability to apply these methods in combination to solve complex problems and achieve desired outcomes.

 The essence of using these higher-order functions is to encourage a declarative approach to programming: you define what you want to achieve (e.g., filter a list, transform data) without having to specify how to perform the operations step-by-step (as you would with imperative loops like for or while).
 This leads to more readable, concise, and often more maintainable code.
 Additionally, these functions can help avoid side effects and create pure functions, both key aspects of functional programming.